skarny0/mech-int-chat/SUNBURST_VISUALIZATION.md

 ## Overview

-This project now includes a beautiful, interactive D3.js sunburst chart for visualizing persona vector data.
-The sunburst provides an intuitive way to see multi-dimensional persona ratings at a glance.
+This project includes a beautiful, interactive D3.js **two-ring sunburst chart** for visualizing persona vector data.
+The sunburst provides an intuitive way to see multi-dimensional persona ratings at a glance, with categories in the inner ring and individual traits extending outward based on their values.

+## Design

+The visualization uses a **two-ring architecture**:

+- **Inner Ring**: Shows categories with curved labels (e.g., Big Five personality traits)
+- **Outer Ring**: Individual traits/facets that extend outward based on their normalized values (0-100%)
+- **Center Circle**: Customizable label showing what the data represents

 ## Features

 ✨ **Interactive**: Hover over segments to see detailed information
-🎨 **Color-coded**: Uses a red-yellow-green gradient to show negative to positive values
+🎨 **Color-coded**: Each category has a distinct color with gradient variations for items
-📊 **Hierarchical**: Displays persona dimensions in an elegant circular layout
+📊 **Two-Ring Design**: Clear separation between categories and individual traits
-🎭 **Animated**: Smooth transitions and loading animations
+🎭 **Animated**: Smooth fade-in animations on load
-📱 **Responsive**: Adapts to different screen sizes
+📱 **Responsive**: Adapts to different screen sizes with SVG viewBox
-🔧 **Customizable**: Easy to configure size, colors, and behavior
+🔧 **Customizable**: Supports both flat and custom categorized data formats
+📏 **Visual Values**: Outer ring segments extend based on trait strength

 ## Quick Start